 She has really appreciated getting to know the students and particularly enjoys the witty banter that can come when students visit the office to sign out for a coffee run or leave for their spare.
 More specifically, she is very grateful when students sign out in the office even if there is no witty banter to accompany the event.

-When she is not at work you can find her hunting down new recipes to try, playing board games with her family, finding a strip of sunshine to read a book in, hiking and doing the dishes…there are a lot of dishes when you have 6 big people living in a house with no dishwasher!
+When she is not at work you can find her hunting down new recipes to try, playing board games with her family, finding a strip of sunshine to read a book in, hiking and doing the dishes…there are a lot of dishes when you have many big people living in a house with no dishwasher!

 One thread that has been consistent throughout Lori’s life is the importance of connecting with people of faith and the wider church community.
 Lori has spent time volunteering with Mennonite Central Committee as well as Camps with Meaning.
 Being camp staff as a youth and then “mature staff” later with her husband when her children were small has been life shaping.
-These days, Lori and her family are active members at Douglas Mennonite Church.
+These days, Lori and her family are members at Douglas Mennonite Church.